madankumarvmc/warehouseDigitalTwin/replit.md

   * Color-coded trails: orange for loaded movement, white for unloaded
   * Background dims when resource selected for focused tracking
   * Trail data based on time range selection (15 min - 24 hours)
+- July 05, 2025.
+Expanded warehouse layout with additional aisle:
+  * Added 6th aisle (A6) to warehouse configuration
+  * Updated warehouse from 240 to 288 bin faces (6 aisles × 12 bins × 2 levels × 2 depth)
+  * Adjusted all movement simulation logic to accommodate new aisle range
+  * Updated BOPT traversal patterns for wider warehouse layout
+  * Enhanced heatmap generation to include new aisle in calculations
 ```

 ## User Preferences